+Middle grades students enrolled in Algebra I, Geometry, or Biology I must take the statewide, standardized IOC assessment for those courses and shall not take the corresponding subject and grade-level statewide, standardized assessment.

 - 1. 1st Year of EOC Implementation and 9th grade Cohort Groups (Algebra1, Geometry, Biology). - a.
-End of Course (EOC) exams will count 30% of the courses' final grade.

-b.
-The EOC scores returned will be converted to a numeric value that will be averaged to assign a final course grade as follows:

-1st semester average (.35) + 2nd semester average (.35) + EOC grade (.30).
+End of Course (EOC) exams will count 30% of the courses' final grade. - b.
+The EOC scores returned will be converted to a numeric value that will be averaged to assign a final course grade as follows: - 1st semester average (.35) + 2nd semester average (.35) + EOC grade (.30). - c.
+For courses requiring an EOC, credit will not be awarded and the course will not count towards Grade Point Average (GPA) or Class Rank calculations until the final grade calculation is complete.

-- c.
-For courses requiring an EOC, credit will not be awarded and the course will not count towards Grade Point Average (GPA) or Class Rank calculations until the final grade calculation is complete. - 2.
-Subsequent EOC years and Non Cohort Groups (Algebra1, Geometry, Biology). - a.
-The EOC exam will not count as part of the final course grade. - b.
-EOC exam scores will be reported in terms of achievement levels.
-Level 3 or higher will be interpreted as a passing score. - c.
-For courses requiring an EOC exam, a student will be awarded credit for the course only after receiving a passing score on the EOC exam (level 3 or higher). - 3.
+- 2. Subsequent EOC years and Non Cohort Groups (Algebra1, Geometry, Biology). - a.
+The EOC exam will not count as part of the final course grade. - EOC exam scores will be reported in terms of achievement levels.
+Level 3 or higher will be interpreted as a passing score. - e.
+For courses requiring an EOC exam, a student will be awarded credit for the course only after receiving a passing score on the EOC exam (level 3 or higher).

+3 2.
 Civics End of Course Exam